Archetypes of Angels: Beings of light, Photons and the fallen ones

-But if we assume that the All -Intelligent Source-Energy (as separate from Demiurge) created Lucifer, and Lucifer subsequently decided to separate himself from the beautiful song of the Universe, then we end up where we are now in the modern world: disconnected, depressed and utterly focused on material things which, regardless of how much we accumulate can’t bring us back what we have lost – a sense of connection with the Source.
+But if we assume that the All -Intelligent Source-Energy (as separate from Demiurge) created The Fallen One which, subsequently, decided to separate himself from the beautiful song of the Universe, then we end up where we are now in the modern world: disconnected, depressed and utterly focused on material things which, regardless of how much we accumulate can’t bring us back what we have lost – a sense of connection with the Source.

 I am not talking here about some submission to one community or another, and I do love individualism (the Gnostics were individualists).
 I am concerned with a true connection to the ground of our being, the knowledge that we are more than the media and institutionalised religions tell us we are.
 I wish us to feel the splendour of our true being.